safer-r/.github/profile/README.md

 ## Why the safer project?

 [R](https://www.r-project.org) is a permissive programming language: it will 'try to work' in many situations and returns something, when other programming languages would have returned an error.
-This advantage partly explains its success, but it comes with several problems which could soften reproducibility aspects:
+This advantage partly explains its success, as it is commonly used by non programers.
+But it comes with several problems which could soften reproducibility or consistency aspects:
 - Non intuitive behaviors (example of the [`sample()`](http://127.0.0.1:25073/library/base/html/sample.html) function when the input is a single integer).
 - Lack of control of the arguments of functions (example with the [`range()`](https://bugs.r-project.org/show_bug.cgi?id=17654) function, or the presence of the `...` argument in functions).
 - Lack of explicit error messages.